jackzhu727/deep-probability-estimation/README.md

 This website contains results, code, and pre-trained models from [Deep Probability Estimation](https://arxiv.org/abs/2111.10734) by Sheng Liu\*, Aakash Kaku\*, Weicheng Zhu\*, Matan Leibovich\*,  Sreyas Mohan\*, Boyang Yu, Laure Zanna, Narges Razavian, Carlos Fernandez-Granda [\* - Equal Contribution].

+For more information please visit our website https://jackzhu727.github.io/deep-probability-estimation/

 ## What is probability estimation and why is it important?
 Reliable probability estimation is of crucial importance in many real-world applications where there is inherent uncertainty, such as weather forecasting, medical prognosis, or collision avoidance in autonomous vehicles.